-Affinity Designer features a constraints tool which allows the designer to fixate specific elements within its parent container.
+Affinity Designer features a constraints tool that allows the designer to fixate specific elements within its parent container.
 If you create a parent group of layers you can then use the constraint tool to adjust how each child element will behave as you scale its parent.
 The video I created will show a better example of this in action to give you a better idea.

 Why use constraints?

 App designs for handheld devices, in particular, tend to have the same set of assets that only vary in size or width and height.
-Since scalability is a big focus today, a designer can use constraints to make their designs both scale in synced manner as well as be much more efficient and consistent while doing so.
+Since scalability is a big focus today, a designer can use constraints to make their designs both scale in a synced manner as well as be much more efficient and consistent while doing so.

 Don't go overboard